labdao/docs/docs/labdao/contributer_guidelines.md

 * The members of LabDAO shape the governance process.
 * The governance decisions made within LabDAO are enforced by the community or accountable delegates.
 * The violation of governance decisions is followed by graduated sanctions.
-* Conflicts within the community should be resolved within it using low costs.
+* Conflicts within the community should be resolved within it.
-* The growth of LabDAO will lead to the emergence of multiple nested daughter organisations, facilitated using the openlab teams framework.
+* The growth of LabDAO will lead to the emergence of multiple nested daughter organisations.

 ## Code of Conduct at LabDAO
 ### Our Pledge